CANOE PARADE FLOAT GUIDE

 Creativity, pageantry, and spectacle are highly encouraged, with prizes awarded to the best-dressed vessels.
 This can be done with costumes for both vessels and participants.
 The theme of each float will be entirely the result of their creators’ imagination.

 All decoration must be securely fastened to your vessel!
 If anything comes off of your vessel, you must collect it immediately.
 If you see anything come off from another vessel, please do your best to safely collect it.
 Nothing can be thrown from your vessel to shore.
+Keep in mind what will be practical when wearing a life jacket, using a canoe paddle, and maneuvering a canoe or kayak.

 Floats will be viewed by a panel of judges who will award the best dressed vessel the Golden Paddle Award at the ceremony following the parade.